-Standard serum magnesium tests measure less than 1% of the body’s total magnesium stores and may fail to detect subclinical deficiency that affects nearly half of adults, according to new research challenging decades of clinical practice.
+Standard serum magnesium tests measure less than 1% of the body’s total magnesium stores and may fail to detect subclinical deficiency that affects nearly half of adults, according to research by de Baaij et al. published in Physiological Reviews (2015).
 The NAKO-MRI study of 9,568 participants found essentially no correlation between blood magnesium levels and a comprehensive clinical depletion score that accurately predicted metabolic and cardiac complications.

 Magnesium assessment methods and their limitations